nanoframework/nanoframework.github.io/content/community-targets/NESHTEC-NeshNode.md

 All product and company names are trademarks™ or registered® trademarks of their respective holders.
 Use of them does not imply any affiliation with or endorsement by them.

+* STM32 is a registered trademark of STMicroelectronics International N.V.
-MikroE® is a registered trademark and MikroBus™ a trademark of MikroElektronika d.o.o.
+* MikroE is a registered trademark and MikroBus a trademark of MikroElektronika d.o.o.
+* Microsoft, Azure and IoT Hub are trademarks or registered trademarks of the Microsoft group of companies.
+* Microchip is a trademark belonging to Microchip Technology Inc. or one of Microchip’s subsidiaries.
+* LT, LTC and LTM are registered trademarks of Linear Technology Corporation.

+All other trademarks are the property of their respective owners